andriesfilmer/Basics-Tutorial-GraphQL/README.md

 # Basics Tutorial GraphQL

-Done the tutorial on: <https://www.howtographql.com/graphql-js/1-getting-started/>
+I saved the code from tutorial on: <https://www.howtographql.com/graphql-js/1-getting-started/>

-I will use this as a reference for further programming with GraphQL.
+So I can use this as a reference for further programming with GraphQL.

 ## Install